sdiehl28/baseball-analytics/README.md

 ### Field Names

 The field names in both datasets are based on standard baseball statistic abbreviations.
-See for example: https://en.wikipedia.org/wiki/Baseball_statistics
+See for example: https://en.wikipedia.org/wiki/Baseball_statistics or http://m.mlb.com/glossary/standard-stats

 The field names have been changed as little as possible to remain familiar and yet meet Pandas and SQL naming conventions.

-The field names in Lahman are changed from CamelCase to all lowercase snake_case.
+The field names in Lahman are changed from CamelCase to snake_case.
 The field names created by the Retrosheet parsers are changed from upper case to lower case.
 Invalid identifiers, such as 2B and 3B are changed to b_2B and b_3B (for batter hitting a double or triple).

-There are two acceptable abbreviations for "grounded into double play", gidp and gdp.
-Lahman's "gidp" will be renamed to "gdp" to match Retrosheet.
+Lahman and Retrosheet respectively use:

+* gidp and gdp: for ground into double play
+* hbp and hp: for hit by pitch

+The Retrosheet field names will be changed to match the Lahman field names (gidp and hbp).

 ### Data Wrangling